-Since the Intel 430TX chipset does not support this feature, since the memory error check and correction feature may not be effective, and since you cannot easily find memory modules with memory check and correction feature, this mainboard does not support it.
+Since the Intel 430VX chipset does not support this feature, since the memory error check and correction feature may not be effective, and since you cannot easily find memory modules with memory check and correction feature, this mainboard does not support it.

-3. Maximum memory capacity 256M bytes supported by this mainboard.
+3. Maximum memory capacity 128M Bytes supported by this mainboard.

-¡i Relationships between memory modules and Pentium CPUs ¡j
+¡i Relationships between memory modules and Pentium CPUs ;i

-Pentium, 6x86 and AMD-K5/K6 are all 64 bit CPUs, but 72-pin SIMM modules are only 32-bit.
+Pentium, 6x86 and AMD-K5 are all 64 bit CPUs, but 72-pin SIMM modules are only 32-bit.
 That's why they have to be used in pairs, because the CPU will always be only able to see 64 bits.
 This means that 72-pin SIMM modules have to be installed in pairs.
-The two members of a pair must be of the same kind i EDO or FP DRAM i.j.
+For instance, SIMM1 and SIMM2 must form a pair, and SIMM3 and SIMM4 must form another pair.
+Of course, the two members of a pair must be of the same kind ¡i EDO or FP DRAM ¡j, and you cannot use pairs from different "species".
+But the SM5/SM5-A support different "pairs" and use different type of memory modules, notice: